talofo/namoradinha/scripts/motion/subsystems/README_LaunchSystem.md

 ## Integration with PlayerSpawner

-In future refactoring steps, the PlayerSpawner will be updated to use the LaunchSystem instead of its own launch logic.
-This will centralize all launch-related functionality and reduce code duplication.
+The PlayerSpawner has been updated to use the LaunchSystem exclusively for all launch-related functionality.
+This centralizes all launch logic and eliminates code duplication.

+The PlayerSpawner now:
+1. Gets a reference to LaunchSystem from MotionSystem
+2. Registers the player entity with LaunchSystem
+3. Uses LaunchSystem for all launch calculations and trajectory predictions
+4. Handles error cases gracefully when LaunchSystem is not available